openfaas/docs/docs/reference/triggers.md

 #### Add your own event source

 If you'd like to add an event source which is not listed below you can fork the OpenFaaS event [connector SDK](https://github.com/openfaas-incubator/connector-sdk) which is written in Go and use this to connect your pub/sub topics or message queues to functions in OpenFaaS.

+### Cron Connector

+The [cron event connector](https://github.com/zeerorg/cron-connector) is an OpenFaaS event-connector which can be used to trigger functions on a timed-basis.
+It works with all OpenFaaS providers.

 ### Apache Kafka